girlscript/winter-of-contributing/C_CPP/Fundamentals/Storage Classes in C++/Storage_Classes.md

 ## 1. Automatic

-The keyword used for this storage class is : <em>`auto`</em>.
-The lifetime that this storage class offers to a variable or function is : <strong>function block</strong>. </br>
+The keyword used for this storage class is : auto.
+The lifetime that this storage class offers to a variable or function is : function block. </br>
 It is the default storage class for all the local variables.
-Hence, its visibility is <strong>local</strong>.
+Hence, its visibility is local.
 The default (initial) value of variables of this storage class is a garbage value.</br>
 Since all the types are obtained in the compiler phase, the time for compilation (due to the use of auto) may slightly increase but it doesn't affect the overall runtime of the program.

 ### Example